lnxpy/cubehub/README.md

 # Backend
 The back side of CubeHub is a python script.
 Although python is one of the most powerful tools in networking, I used <a href="https://2.python-requests.org/en/master/"><b>requests</b></a> library to create connections and recieve JSON files and .XML data from webserver of <a href="https://developer.github.com/v3/"><b>Github</b></a>.

+# Usage
+Clone the repository then extract the CubeHub.rar file.
+Not It's time to run the application.
+Run CubeHub.exe from CubeHub/bin/Debug/ path.

 # How about Linux?
 Actually CubeHub has been made for Windows users basically and I don't have any idea to release and improve the Linux version of CubeHub but Linux users wait for some surprises.